 - Tread wears fast

-In addition to the Gel-Kayano 25, we also found that the Asics Gel Exert TR Training Shoe was a very supportive model as well.
+In addition to the Gel-Kayano 25, we also found that the Asics Weldon X Ankle-High Running Shoe was a very supportive model as well.
 Many aspects of this shoe can help to correct pronation issues.

 First of all, these are a true cross-training shoe.
-So these can be worn in during a number of activities including CrossFit, Zumba, kickboxing, or wherever your feet take you.
+So these can be worn in during a number of activities including CrossFit, weightlifting, kickboxing, and high intensity interval training.

 These also have good lateral support.
 This is important if you’re doing a lot of agile training, which is typically what CrossFit workouts demand.